18F/snap-api-prototype/docs/web_api_documentation.md

 # Web API

-The web API has one endpoint.
-The `/calculate` endpoint calculates a household's estimated eligibility for the SNAP program.
-The endpoint accepts inputs about a household and returns:
+This prototype SNAP API calculates a household's estimated eligibility for the SNAP program.
+The API accepts inputs about a household and returns:

 + an estimate of that household's SNAP eligibility
 + an estimated benefit amount
 + an explanation of the logic behind the API's decision-making
 + a link to a state website where a household could apply for SNAP

+At this time, the web API has one endpoint, `/v0/calculate`.
+The `/v0` version indicates that the API is in prototype or alpha phase, and is likely to change frequently without warning.
+(See [GSA API Standards on versioning](https://github.com/GSA/api-standards#prototype-or-alpha-versions).)

 Note that not all U.S. states are well-supported by the prototype API at this stage.
 States are being added one-by-one, based on partnership interest and other factors.
 See [docs/states_progress.md](/docs/states_progress.md) for information about state-by-state API coverage.

-## `/calculate`
+## `/v0/calculate`

 ### Example requests